al6x/micon/readme.md

 - use the *register(component_name, &initialization_block)* method for component initialization
 - use the *inject(component_name)* to whire components toghether
-- place component definition to the "lib/components" folder
+- place component definitions to the "lib/components" folder

 That's all the price, not a big one, compared to the value, eh?
 That all You need to know to use 95% of it, there are also 2-3 more specific methods, but they are needed very rarelly.